FlyingWorkshop/Desmos-Creations/index.md

 <iframe src="https://www.desmos.com/calculator/gquxdk6tzp?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>

 - [Simple Argmax Equivalence Exploration](https://www.desmos.com/calculator/7kkmkfzlpv)
-This simple project attempts to visualize the claim that the argmax of a function f(x) is the same as the argmax of the log of that function (since log is monotic).
+This simple project attempts to visualize the claim that the argmax of a function f(x) is the same as the argmax of the log of that function (since log is monotonic).
 While this is mathematically and graphically intuitive, I felt it was helpful to see it first-hand.
 <iframe src="https://www.desmos.com/calculator/4keduwneoe?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>

 - [Simple Box-Muller Transform Exploration](https://www.desmos.com/calculator/xjbldzpzzu)